-What a sad thing when weight already becomes an issue at an early age.
+What a difficult situation when weight already becomes an issue at a young age.

 Ways to Help Overweight Kids

-- Keep it as low key as you absolutely can, don't let this begin a life of worrying about their weight the rest of their lives.
+- Keep the issue as low key as you absolutely can, don't let this be the start of an obsession about their weight the rest of their lives.
 Avoid long conversations about their size, do not bring it up much (if at all), and try not to let them hear you lamenting about your weight or how you look.
-If they mention how they see themselves, reply matter-of-factly, “It's good that you want to be healthy, I should eat better and get more exercise, too.
-For dinner, let's try…(fill in the blank) and then go for a walk together!”
+If they mention how they see themselves, just reply matter-of-factly, “It's good that you want to be healthy, we should all eat better and get moving more.
+For dinner, let's try finding a new healthy recipe that looks good and later go for a walk together!”
 (Or go play tennis, or go for a swim, etc.)

-- Limit in-between meal snacks but if they ask for a snack, give them some cheese, a meat stick (we get ours at the farm), or other healthy snack options.
+- Limit in-between meal snacks but if they ask for one, again keep it low-key.
+Give them cheese, a meat stick from a farmer you trust, or other healthy snack options.
 Or just matter-of-factly say, “We'll have dinner soon and I want you to be hungry, why don't you see if your friend can play until then?”
 Also it's good to have a no-snacking-after-dinner rule.

-- Involve them in making dinner.
-I've heard kids are more apt to eat what they help make, and I've seen it myself with our kids – you could use this strategy when introducing new recipes or for getting them to eat more veggies.
-You could also take advantage of this time to talk about why you use foods with certain ingredients and avoid others.
+- Involve them in the kitchen.
+Kids are more likely to eat what they help make, I've seen it over and over again with our own kids.
+You could use this strategy when introducing new recipes and also take advantage of this time to talk about why you use foods with certain ingredients and avoid others.
 This is one of THE best lifelong gifts you can give your kids, to teach them to cook.
-Then take them to the farm (or farm market) with you so they can see where healthy food comes from, or even better, grow a garden together, even if it's just in some pots on your patio.
+Then take them to the farm or farmers market with you so they can see where their healthy food comes from, and grow a garden together, even if it's just in some pots on your patio.
 Teach them another important lesson as they help you: that real, healthy foods taste much better too!
 If their palate doesn't appreciate this yet, it will in time.

-- Quietly watch the portions, especially the carbs: breads, pasta, rice, potatoes, and sweets.
+- Quietly watch the portions, especially the carbs, such as breads, pasta, rice, potatoes, and especially sweets.
 When you know they've had enough, drum up some distractions and transition to something else fun – a puzzle, books, playing outside, or whatever works for your child.
-Maybe even bring it up before you eat, “after we're done with dinner, we're going to ….” and that could help to get the focus off food, too.
+Maybe even bring it up before you eat, “After we're done with dinner, we're going to …” and that could help to get the focus off food, too.
 Be careful with this one, though.
 If they start feeling deprived, you could cause more harm than good and turn food into an obsession.
-Fill them up with healthy fats, and keep it all VERY low-key, and unless their weight is at a level you or your doctor are really concerned about, you may not even want to worry about this one much and focus more on getting them outside and active.
-(Especially if you've cut out the junk and are only giving them healthy foods – keep reading for more on that!)
+Fill them up with healthy fats, eat more lower carb foods as a family and don't have separate foods just for them, because that just won't fly.

-- Don't have junk around the house, so there are fewer battles – they can't hound you for what isn't there.
+- Don't have junk around the house so there are fewer battles – they can't hound you for what isn't there.
 I can't stress this one enough!
-Eventually they'll find something else to eat and if only good choices are available, you're ahead of the game.
-Trust me on this, it works.
-Not that you won't hear complaints sometimes about how “there's nothing good here to eat”, but they'll get over it.
+You may still hear complaints sometimes about how “there's nothing good here to eat”, but they'll get over it.
 Eventually they'll find a snack and if they don't, even better, because then they'll be nice and hungry for their next nutrient-dense meal.
 This really works.

 - Read this post about coconut oil & weight loss (this also explains which fats and oils to avoid), and be sure to read the related links at the bottom of this post.

-- This post on cod liver oil explains all the benefits (don't worry, you can take capsules instead of the oil), including how it helps to balance out the fatty-acid ratios in our bodies, which has been shown to reduce heart disease, diabetes & obesity.
+- This post on cod liver oil explains all the benefits, including how it helps to balance out the fatty-acid ratios in our bodies, which has been shown to reduce heart disease, diabetes and obesity.
 You and your kids should all be taking a daily dose!

-I'm sure you all have more ideas, share a comment below!
+I'm sure you all have more ideas, share in the comments below!